 The Black Students’ Support Fund

-There currently exists an historic under-representation of Black British students at the University of Cambridge and Churchill College.
-Widening participation work in this area is being carried out at both a University and College level but more needs to be done.
+There currently exists an under-representation of Black British students at both the University of Cambridge as a whole and Churchill as a College.

+Working harder to address this historic under-representation is an urgent priority.
+Increasing the diversity of student intake will help ensure the contribution of insights from the widest range of backgrounds, heritages and standpoints.
 In order to optimise applications to Churchill from this under-represented group of students, the College needs to raise enough funds to set up an endowed fund of at least £100,000.
 This endowed fund will support UK students of Black African and African-Caribbean heritage by providing means-tested bursaries for undergraduates, as part of the Cambridge Bursary scheme, or an MPhil Studentship.
-Support may be awarded to both categories ie undergraduate bursaries and an MPhil Studentship, dependent on the level of income generated by the fund.
+Support may be awarded to both categories (ie. an undergraduate bursary and an MPhil Studentship) dependent on the level of income generated by the fund.

 Support for the Fund